facebookBest Broadband in Singapore For Your Household Needs: Singtel vs M1 vs StarHub vs MyRepublic & More

 $31.90 | $35.22/mth

-Note that information is valid as of 13 February 2024 and that prices and promotions for these plans can be changed without prior notice.
-There are other initial set up fees that you need to take note of.
+Please note that the information is valid as of 22 June 2024 and that prices and promotions for these plans can be changed without prior notice.
+All prices include GST.
+You should also take note of other initial set-up fees.

 Fibre Broadband Set-up Fees

-Do note that all service providers depend on a company called NetLink Trust to set up your fibre broadband.
+Note that all service providers depend on NetLink Trust (SGXX: CJLU) to set up your fibre broadband.

 The usual fees associated with setting up your fibre broadband include:

-• NetLink Trust Service Activation Charge: $57.77 per port activation
+• NLT Trust Activation Fee: $61.04 per port activation

 • And more depending on the service provider and size of your home.

-Be sure to read the fine print and make sure that you know of any extra costs to avoid shock.
+Be sure to read the fine print and be aware of any extra costs to avoid shock.

 Broadband Hidden Costs To Look Out for